Calligraphy and East Asian Brush

 Livermore, CA 94550

 The students will experience a variety of media (ex, paper cut, rubber seal carving, etc.), basic skills of East Asian Brush Painting and Calligraphy.
-All skill levels welcome and no previous experience necessary to create beautiful artwork using age-old techniques and specialized brushes and papers.
+All skill levels are welcome and no previous experience is necessary to create beautiful artwork using age-old techniques and specialized brushes and papers.
 The students will learn some simple Mandarin characters and the techniques of combining nature and imagery and words to create amazing results.

 The Music of Carole King